 Jenn is married to her best friend and love of her life, Bert, with two wonderful girls.
-Samantha is 18, and soon graduating from high school, and Lexi is 9.
-Jenn currently works with the Crestone Group serving as the Director of the Eastern Division.
+Samantha is 20, just graduated, and started her career in Hairdressing, and Lexi is 11.
+Jenn currently works with Dunkin’ Donuts Brand serving as an Operations Manager.
 Jenn enjoys many activities, but her passion is competitive show jumping in the equestrian world.
-In fact, she has designed and executed two different annual walks for cancer, the latest one, Hoofin’ For The Cure, involves her horse Maximus.
+In fact, she has designed and executed two different annual walks for cancer, one of them, Hoofin’ For The Cure, involved her horse Maximus.

-Jenn is an 8 year breast cancer survivor who was just recently diagnosed with Li-Fraumeni Syndrome just a few years back.
+Jenn is a 10 year breast cancer survivor who was diagnosed with Li-Fraumeni Syndrome just a few years back.
 Jenn is committed to advocating for all those who battle cancer, whether they are a patient or a researcher, in creating positive and hopeful outcomes.
 She always knew it was a possibility that she could develop cancer, as her mother died of breast cancer after an 8 year fight.
 Her mother taught her to be positive and live her life to the fullest no matter what the circumstances; to see the glass half full with her mother’s inspiration at the forefront.